 USDA also will work with borrowers one-on-one to address complex cases as well as help producers with cashflow challenges.

 Second, FSA will use existing loan servicing procedures to identify whether an operation has sufficient cashflow to make the next loan installment payment (also known as financially distressed borrowers under existing FSA procedures).
 Through this procedure, qualifying borrowers can request FSA to cover the next installment.
 USDA estimates that up to 14,000 borrowers may qualify for estimated assistance of $175 million.
 FSA will directly notify direct loan borrowers of the process to initiate a review of sufficient cashflow that triggers potential assistance.
+These additional opportunities for financially distressed borrowers to receive a payment are anticipated to begin in 2023.

 Recipients will receive an Internal Revenue Service Tax Form 1099-G from FSA if they receive payments of $600 or more, which are subject to Federal and State Income Taxes.
 Tax education resources including a series of free webinars are available for producers on the tax impacts of debt relief.
 More information and webinar registration is available at farmers.gov/taxes.